raserei07/iTunesMovies/README.md

 For the UI and Design, I went with a grid list in with 2 columbs on the Main screen, while another screen for displaying the description of an item.

-# Architecture: MVVM with Clean
+# Architecture: MVVM with Clean & DI

 ![process-flow](https://user-images.githubusercontent.com/40202220/188776408-8052c9da-cff4-4ca8-aa74-623d5bc31ff0.png)